nuneskris/nuneskris.github.io/_teaching/LakeHouse-Play-Table-Iceberg.md

 location: "Docker"
 ---

 The objective of this demonstration is to highlight how we can seemlessly manage tables and contrast it to the issues we had hive.
+We will reserve this to schema evolution.

+1. Change Column Name
+2. Drop a Column
+3. Change Column Type
+4. Change Table Name
+5. Drop a Table

 It took a while trying to get Iceberg to work.
 I had to deal with way to many jar dependencies.
 I tried and tried and it was taking more time than I planned and had over a Saturday.
 So I did take the easy way out by reusing images which were packaged and ready to go.
 Follow along the post by [Alex Merced](https://alexmercedcoder.medium.com/creating-a-local-data-lakehouse-using-spark-minio-dremio-nessie-9a92e320b5b3) for the docker set up.